Heritage Trail: Stirling Walks

 #

-Heritage has a hugely positive impact on our wellbeing, and as we all recover from the pandemic, our wellbeing has never been more important.
-In fact, studies have shown that engaging with heritage improves your mental and physical health.
+Heritage has a hugely positive impact on our wellbeing, in fact, studies have shown that engaging with heritage improves your mental and physical health.
 Our shared cultural heritage also creates a strong sense of pride in place, bringing communities together and creating a sense of belonging.
 Visiting outdoor historic places is particularly good for us, so with this in mind, lets take a look at some heritage themed walks around Stirling you can enjoy.

 slide